baker1927/CSE-5462-Project-1-Checkpoint-2/README.md

 ###Checkpoint 1 Updates:

-The checksum of packetes sent/received on the tcpd daemon on calculated.
+The checksum of packets sent/received on the tcpd daemon on calculated.
 If they do not match the tcpd server prints an error.

 The timer and driver processes work as required.